 Chesney is aware of the importance of best management practices and using the tools provided to make superior matings, like with Logic.
 She knows that to get to the backdrop it takes lots of work and dedication.
 She also knows it takes a good nutrition program that will help keep your cattle eating and drinking while on the show road.

-Chesney, who has served as a Sure Champ® Ambassador this summer, understands the value of Amaferm®, a precision-based prebiotic that impacts intake, feed digestibility and nutrient absorption to help combat stress and support the animal’s own immune system.
+Chesney, who has served as a Sure Champ® Ambassador this summer, understands the value of Amaferm®, is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 She makes sure that her show cattle have access to the Vita Charge® Stress Tubs to help them from the stresses of summer show season.
 New this summer, she was able to start her cattle on the Vita Charge Stress Tub HEAT®, which offers the same benefits, and also helps maintain the animal’s core temperature when it gets to be 70 degrees and hotter outside.

 “Our cattle really, really like the Stress Tubs, and it is important to keep their gut working and keep them feeling good.
 The new HEAT Stress Tubs are really good and have helped our cattle keep cool on the really hot weeks we’ve had.
 We’ve also had a few weeks when it didn’t cool off at night,” Chesney said.

 She also relies on the Sure Champ Climate Control Gel, to help keep her cattle’s temperature regulated especially when they are on the show road.
 The convenient size and palatability of the product makes it easy to administer.
 Chesney said her cattle don’t mind the flavor, which is helpful, when she is trying to get it into their mouths.